Frequently Asked Questions

 Can I restrict access to specific files?

 Yes.
 You can restrict the access to specific files within a dataset while having other files of the datasets remain openly accessible.
-Please note though that a permission request always concerns the entire dataset.
-This means that if a permission request is granted, all restricted access files will be available to the user.
-If you have a situation where you want to restrict access fully for some files while allowing other files to be accessed with a permission request, please contact one of the Data Station Managers and they will think of a suitable solution for your case.
+Please note that if you turn on the possibility to submit a permission request for a dataset, a user can request access to all restricted files of that dataset.
+If you have a situation where you want to prohibit access completely for some files while allowing other files to be accessed with a permission request, please contact one of the Data Station Managers and they will think of a suitable solution for your case.
+If you want to know more about filing restricted access data, you can consult this guide.

 Which licences can I choose for my data?